Lady Mary Cecilia Rhodesia Hamilton1

 Consanguinity Index=0.0%

-Sir Robert John Abercromby of Birkenbog, 7th Bt. was born on 14 June 1850.1 He was the son of Sir George Samuel Abercromby of Birkenbog, 6th Bt. and Agnes Georgiana Browne.1 He married Florence Anita Eyre Coote, daughter of Eyre Coote and Jessie Mary Worrall, on 26 June 1883 at Apsley Guise, Bedfordshire, England.1 He died on 24 July 1895 at age 45 at Forglen House, Banffshire, Scotland.1 His will was probated, at £127,653.1
+Sir Robert John Abercromby of Birkenbog, 7th Bt. was born on 14 June 1850.1 He was the son of Sir George Samuel Abercromby of Birkenbog, 6th Bt. and Hon.
+Agnes Georgiana Browne.1 He married Florence Anita Eyre Coote, daughter of Eyre Coote and Jessie Mary Worrall, on 26 June 1883 at Apsley Guise, Bedfordshire, EnglandG.1 He died on 24 July 1895 at age 45 at Forglen House, Banffshire, ScotlandG.1 His will was proven (by probate), at £127,653.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He succeeded to the title of 7th Baronet Abercromby, of Birkenbog, co.
-Banff [N.S., 1636] on 14 November 1872.1 He held the office of Vice-Lord-Lieutenant of Banffshire.1 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire.2 He lived at Forglen House, Banffshire, Scotland.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He succeeded as the 7th Baronet Abercromby, of Birkenbog, co.
+Banff [N.S., 1636] on 14 November 1872.1 He held the office of Vice-Lord-Lieutenant of Banffshire.1 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.2 He held the office of Deputy Lieutenant (D.L.) of Banffshire.2 He lived at Forglen House, Banffshire, ScotlandG.1

 Children of Sir Robert John Abercromby of Birkenbog, 7th Bt. and Florence Anita Eyre Coote